jannicz/svg-icon-sprite/README.md

 ### Using inside of Angular or React

-The Svg Icon web component matches perfectly with SPA like Angular or React
+The SVG-Icon web component matches perfectly with SPA like Angular or React

  - [React integration example](./INTEGRATION.md#user-content-react)
  - [Angular integration example](./INTEGRATION.md#user-content-angular)

 ## Options

-- `src` - icon source relative to your app folder, syntax is `folder/file#icon` where `icon` is the filename of the svg icon
+- `src` - icon source relative to your app folder, syntax is `folder/file#icon` where `icon` is the filename of the svg
 - `width` *optional* - width of the svg in any length unit, i.e. `32px`, `50%`, `auto` etc., default is `100%`
 - `height` *optional* - the height of the svg in any length unit
 - `classes` *optional* - class name(s) separated by spaces